antoniomarra8/DATA310/project1.md

 ### **Model Architecture**

-The model architecture itself consists of a neural network with one dense layer
+The model architecture itself is similar to the model we used for our previous list of 6 homes in Mathews, VA.
+We have a sequential neural network that uses

 ```
 model = tf.keras.Sequential([keras.layers.Dense(units=1, input_shape=[1])])